-Researchers have long known that both students and teachers need clear, timely, and focused feedback to improve performance.
+Researchers have long known that both students and teachers need clear, timely, and according to Price unambiguous, unbiased feedback on the quality of instruction in order to improve performance.
 Classroom Assessment Techniques (CATs) are simple methods faculty use to collect such feedback, early and often, on how well students are learning.
 Its purpose is to provide faculty and students with information and insights needed to improve teaching effectiveness and learning quality.
-Faculty use feedback gleaned through CATs to inform changes in their teaching.
+Faculty use the feedback gleaned through CATs to inform changes in their teaching.

-The "Minute Paper" is one of the simplest, most widely used CATs, and a good example of the method.
+In order to improve teaching skills The "Minute Paper" is one of the simplest, most widely used CATs, and a good example of the method.
 Attributed to Dr. Charles Schwartz, a physics professor at UC Berkeley, the Minute Paper has, been adapted and used since the mid-1980s in virtually every discipline.
 The Minute Paper asks students to respond anonymously to some variant of these two questions: (1) What are the 2-3 most important things you learned in class today?
 And (2) What questions remain uppermost in your mind?
 The "Muddiest Point", a variation on the Minute Paper developed by Professor Frederick Mosteller of Harvard, elicits useful feedback with just one question: "What was the muddiest point in today's lecture?" - or in today's discussion, lab, reading, quiz, or other learning activity.

-By quickly scanning and summarizing responses to the CAT, the teacher can make well-targeted adjustments to the next class, recognize and capitalize on what students have learned well (or not learned), and clear up questions that might impede further learning.
+By quickly scanning and summarizing responses to the CAT, the teacher can make welltargeted adjustments to the next class, recognize and capitalize on what students have learned well (or not learned), and clear up questions that might impede further learning.
 We've learned that Classroom Assessment is most effective when teachers: (1) explain why they are asking these questions, (2) share a summary of responses with students, and (3) discuss how they and the students can make best use of the feedback.
 Letting students in on the process helps promote active engagement, participation, and more reflective learning.
 At first glance, faculty sometimes confuse CATs with the questions we ask in class, with tests and quizzes, or with familiar teaching techniques.
 Most teachers ask questions to check understanding.
 And most of us have noticed that typically only a small, not very representative percentage of students volunteer to answer.
 CATs, by contrast, elicit anonymous responses, usually in writing, from all or nearly all of the students.